Fancyflame/leveldb-mcpe/README.md

 # Rust leveldb bindings

 Almost-complete bindings for leveldb for Rust.
-The repository is cloned from [skade/leveldb](https://github.com/skade/leveldb)
+The repository is based on [skade/leveldb](https://github.com/skade/leveldb)

 ***This repository is exist to fit [leveldb-mcpe-sys](https://github.com/Fancyflame/leveldb-mcpe-sys)***